 Admission Process and Requirements

 Interested students are required to contact potential major professors directly before applying.
 All applicants must identify a major professor prior to submitting an application.
-More details on student funding can be found here.

 - UT Graduate School